sbabic/swupdate/doc/source/sw-description.rst

 -------

 Scripts runs in the order they are put into the sw-description file.
-The result of a script is valuated by swupdate, that stops the update with an error if the result is <> 0.
+The result of a script is valuated by SWUpdate, that stops the update with an error if the result is <> 0.

 They are copied into a temporary directory before execution and their name must be unique inside the same cpio archive.

-If no type is given, swupdate default to "lua".
+If no type is given, SWUpdate default to "lua".

 LUA
 ...